Columbia ISA

 Click "Record" and once you are finished hit "Stop".

-If using Audacity go to the "File" menu and select "Export to MP3".
+If using Audacity go to the "File" menu and select "Export".

 If using Garageband go to the "File" menu and select "Save As".
 The default file type is AAC.